 “Boring boring boring … Chaos!
 Chaos!
 Chaos!”

-This was how Competitive Cycling Racing Team director Gord Fraser described what can be a typical day in team car behind the professional peloton; especially on a long, hot, hilly day, like today’s first stage of the 2012 Larry H. Miller Tour of Utah, presented by Zion’s Bank.
+This was how Competitive Cyclist Racing Team director Gord Fraser described what can be a typical day in team car behind the professional peloton; especially on a long, hot, hilly day, like the first stage of the 2012 Larry H. Miller Tour of Utah, presented by Zion’s Bank.